ibm-cloud-docs/power-iaas/migration-strategies.md

 2. Create a {{site.data.keyword.powerSys_notm}} and import the image.
 3. Restore the on-premises image.

-For more information, see [Restoring an AIX mksysb image onto an IBM Cloud virtual machine (VM)](/docs/power-iaas?topic=power-iaas-restoring-aix-mksysb-image).
+For more information, see [Restoring an AIX mksysb image onto a Power Systems Virtual Server instance)](/docs/power-iaas?topic=power-iaas-restoring-aix-mksysb-image).

 ### Logical replication with GLVM and PowerHA SystemMirror for AIX Enterprise Edition
 {: #logical-replication}